starfriend10/EMBRACE/README.md

 * A comprehensive review study was conducted to investigate common pitfalls and best ML practices in Environmental Science and Engineering (ESE) areas, please check: Zhu, J. J., Yang, M., & Ren, Z. J. (2023).
 Machine learning in environmental research: common pitfalls and best practices.
 Environmental Science & Technology, 57(46), 17671-17689. [https://doi.org/10.1021/acs.est.3c00026](https://doi.org/10.1021/acs.est.3c00026)
 * A viewpoint summarizes the general usage of this checklist and advocates to better faciliate an engaged learning community in ESE, please check: Zhu, J. J., Boehm, A. B., & Ren, Z. J. (2024).
 Environmental Machine-learning, Baseline Reporting, And Comprehensive Evaluation: The EMBRACE Checklist.
 Environmental Science & Technology, Submitted. [xxxxxx](xxxxxx)

-The ultimate goal of introducing this checklist is to foster an active learning community and promote self-beneficial practices in environmental ML research.
+The objective of introducing this checklist is to develop a ease-to-use tool to provide essential and important data reporting along your environmental ML work.
+The ultimate goal is to foster an active learning community and promote self-beneficial practices in environmental ML research.
 We sincerely hope to foster a vibrant and reliable community for environmental ML research.
 I encourage interested researchers to join and contribute this effort, potentially establishing standards that benefit the broader community.

 ![CL_SS](https://github.com/starfriend10/BestML/blob/main/Figures/EMBRACE%20Checklist%20Snapshot.jpg)